 This module is an individualized ethnographic workshop that develops student thesis projects through structured exercises that are overseen by the thesis supervisor.
 Students will understand how the concrete details and data gathered in ethnographic research and fieldwork are synthesized in anthropological analysis and writing by doing it themselves.
-This where the 'magic' of anthropology happens.
-The workshop uses student research, plus their own cultural knowledge, as resources for constructing analytic or descriptive exercises that develop the ideas and arguments of the thesis.
+This is where the 'magic' of anthropology happens.
+Individually guided by supervisors, students will learn how to bring together their research and their own cultural knowledge, as resources for constructing analytic or descriptive exercises that develop the ideas and arguments of the thesis.
 Thus, the module is 'autopoetic': it generates its own content through its practice.
 Writing and research exercises comprise the principal work of the course.
 Each writing and research milestone is assembled into a portfolio that the thesis supervisor critiques and assesses.
 Criteria for assessment will include the richness, creativity, seriousness, and care exhibited in the work assembled in the portfolio.